HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 ## Some terminology
 * Caching entity - the hardware or software that is doing the caching.
 Due to the focus of this chapter, we use “browser” as a synonym for “caching entity” unless otherwise specified.

 * TTL - the Time-To-Live of a cached object defines how long it can be stored in a cache, typically measured in seconds.
-After a cached object reaches its TTL, it is marked as ‘stale’ by the cache.
-Depending on how it was added to the cache (see the details of the caching headers below), it may be evicted from cache immediately, or it may remain in the cache but marked as a ‘stale’ object, requiring revalidation before reuse.
+After a cached object reaches its TTL, it is marked as 'stale' by the cache.
+Depending on how it was added to the cache (see the details of the caching headers below), it may be evicted from cache immediately, or it may remain in the cache but marked as a 'stale' object, requiring revalidation before reuse.

 * Eviction - the automated process by which an object is actually removed from a cache when/after it reaches its TTL or possibly when the cache is full.
 * Revalidation - a cached object that is marked as stale may need to be ‘revalidated’ with the server before it can be displayed to the user.
 The browser must first check with the server that the object the browser has in its cache is still up-to-date and valid.